Contact the journal

 Original research article

 Original research articles are detailed studies reporting original research classified as primary literature.
-We welcome critical and original engagement with different fields but always seek to connect those engagements back to the built environment.
-On this basis, Architecture_MPS has published articles by artists, lawyers, planners, architects and sociologists, each of whom address the relationship of their disciplines with the built environment.
-Typical length: 5-6000 words.
+Typical length: 6-7000 words.
+We will accept longer articles.
+We welcome critical and original engagement with different fields but always seek to publish research that connects to issues of the built environment.

 Reviews provide critical and systematic appraisal of the current research to provide authoritative judgement to its particular context, topic and field relevant to the journal’s remit.
 These articles are intended to be full and critical engagements with relevant research and should seek to offer something new to the materials discussed.
 For example: identify new insights; outline new areas of additional research needed; introduce relevant new materials into the primary field of enquiry from other disciplines.
 We are particularly interested in review articles that engage directly with our research articles and related activities to continue debate across the journal’s formats.
 Typically articles are 5-6000 words.
 Shorter articles can be considered at the editor’s discretion.